retentionscience/react/README.md

 <NewComponent className="new-component" />
 ```
 * Always use double quotes for JSX attributes; this usage mirrors the HTML convention.
 However,
-  prefer single quotes for all other Javascript.
+  prefer single quotes for all other JavaScript.

 ```javascript
 // Bad: JSX attribute uses single quotes, and JS code uses unnecessary double quotes.